mariaedk/tictactoe/README.md

     `cd downloads`

-    - please note that you must press enter after typing every command.
+    - please note that you must press "enter" after typing every command.
   - After that, we must open the folder "tictactoe-main":

     `cd tictactoe-main`